myrachanto/Shaffra/readme.md

 API Documentation: Detailed API endpoints and usage are documented within the service.
 Design Documentation: Available in the design directory, outlining the architecture and design decisions for the e-commerce platform.
-Contributing

-Feel free to contribute to the project by submitting issues or pull requests.
-For detailed contribution guidelines, refer to the CONTRIBUTING.md file.